 The Carmen B. Pingree Autism Center of Learning has extensive research connections to several universities in groundbreaking research.
 These connections include UCLA, Stanford University, Utah State University, and the University of Utah studying genetics, prevalence rates, basic research, medical and behavioral treatments, and educational interventions.
 These research efforts have continued over the past 25 years studying the etiology of autism, evidence-based treatments, cutting-edge educational techniques, and improving the quality of life for children on the autism spectrum and their families.

 The research connections to the University of Utah have been extensive and productive.
-The Department of Psychiatry and the Department of Educational Psychology have had numerous research projects focusing on genetic causes, the long-term outcome of autism, medical treatments, Applied Behavior Analytic (ABA) teaching techniques, and social skills training.
-The Carmen B. Pingree Autism Center of Learning has Board Certified Behavioral Analysts (BCBA) that are trained to provide and supervise behavioral analysis.
+The Department of Psychiatry and the Department of Educational Psychology have had numerous research projects focusing on genetic causes, the long-term outcome of autism, medical treatments, ABA (applied behavior analysis teaching techniques, and social skills training.
+The Carmen B. Pingree Autism Center of Learning has BCBA (Board Certified Behavioral Analysts) that are trained to provide and supervise the behavioral analysis.
 The Department of Educational Psychology at the University of Utah has implemented sophisticated eye-tracking technology to investigate the social interactions of children on the autism spectrum.
 Faculty and members of the department have researched and published several studies focusing on behavioral interventions for parent training, managing severely challenging behaviors, and effective ABA therapy in Utah.